-Elements Extended from the Vienna Symphonic Library provides additional articulations and samples for the Elements virtual instrument Standard Library (required), with the complete sample-based virtual instrument delivering unique sounds that can be used for original sound production.
+Elements Upgrade to Full Library from the Vienna Symphonic Library provides additional articulations and samples for the Elements virtual instrument Standard Library (required), with the complete sample-based virtual instrument delivering unique sounds that can be used for original sound production.
 This collection is a sequel to the Horizon Series Library "Glass and Stones" and can be sub-titled as "Water, Metal, Glass and Stone."

 The Vienna Instruments user interface is clearly arranged and includes pre-configured patches for immediate playability with no learning curve.
 The interface uses a powerful proprietary streaming audio engine that can load up to 3,456 articulations (patches) on one MIDI channel.

 Load times are extremely low and sixty-four stereo voices per instance can stream from the hard disc.
 A RAM optimizing utility clears unused samples out of RAM.
 Users can easily create their own instruments, using "drag and drop" functionality, and the instrument provides the ability for velocity crossfades and release control to be switched on or off in real time.